-Learners should deliver a talk with knowledge and enthusiasm on a curriculum topic in any subject.
+Learners deliver a talk with knowledge and enthusiasm on a curriculum topic in any subject.

 For example, they may choose to talk about topics such as: Women's Suffrage; A Region in Asia; or Magnetism.
-They should support their talk using relevant visual/audio material.

-Learners should adopt the role of a television reporter 'on the scene' and present a real news story for 2 minutes.
+Learners adopt the role of a television reporter 'on the scene' and present a real news story, past or present, for 2 minutes.

 Suitable topics on which to base a news story include: Politics; Health; Technology; and the Environment.

-Section 2 (20%): Present a News Story, 2 minutes.
+Section 2 (20%):

+Present a News Story,

+2 minutes.

 Section 3 (20%):

-Present an
+Present an Argument,

-Argument,

 2 minutes.

-Learners should present an argument about a topical national or local issue and communicate it to the assessor and group.
-Suitable subject matter includes: Education; Lifestyle; Transport; and Entertainment.
+Learners present an argument about a topical local, national, or global issue and communicate it to the group and the assessor.